Review first published by EyeforFilm

 When God-fearing 19-year-old college freshman Emily Rose (Jennifer Carpenter) dies shortly after being subjected to an exorcism in her rural family home, parish priest Father Moore (Tom Wilkinson) is put on trial for negligent homicide.
 Moore’s defense is taken on by agnostic attorney Erin Bruner (Laura Linney) in exchange for a promised promotion – but then, as strange events begin to interfere with the trial, and the even stranger details of Emily’s story emerge, Erin begins to doubt her own doubt.

-The Exorcism Of Emily Rose wants to be a horror film, except it is never particularly scary, even if it tries hard to make a flying pigeon appear menacing and wide-eyed demonic-looking co-eds seem out of the ordinary.
+The Exorcism Of Emily Rose wants to be at the horror genre’s most visceral end, except it is never particularly scary, even if it tries hard to make a flying pigeon appear menacing and wide-eyed demonic-looking co-eds seem out of the ordinary.
 It wants to be a gripping courtroom drama, except the witnesses and evidence are so ludicrous that when prosecutor Ethan Thomas (Campbell Scott) objects at one point on grounds of “silliness”, you will find yourself nodding along in agreement.
 Every character is a joke, but only Shohreh Aghdashloo, as defense witness Dr Adani, seems to be in on it, putting on a hilarious display of eccentric gestures and tics, as though she were the one possessed.

 Most of all, the film wants to escape the long shadow cast by William Friedkin’s The Exorcist (1973), and in this, at least, it has succeeded; for where The Exorcist was intelligent, provocative and downright terrifying, the very soul of Scott Derrickson’s film has been overtaken by bland characters, cheap shocks, kindergarten theology and a pace so plodding that viewers will be left wondering whether it is just Erin’s watch that has mysteriously stopped.